 Or watch this movie of the droplet forming- a small depression is visible below the drop after it falls:

 Simultaneously, salt is diffusing into the meat, and would do so even without the surface brine.
 No osmotic pressure or an "attraction" of water from the meat- the same phenomena occurs on a concrete sidewalk.
-Eventually, the salt diffuses fully into the meat, and the moisture follows along, trapped by the water's polar charge.
-It's not a two-step process, though appears to be due to the slow rate of dissolving salt crystals.
+Eventually, the salt diffuses fully into the meat, and some of the moisture follows along, trapped by the water's polar charge.
+Most of it simply evaporates.
+It's not a two-step process, though appears to be so due to the slow rate of dissolving salt crystals.

 Simply diffusion and hygroscopic surfaces working in parallel.